- Home

 Simply combine a teaspoon of washing-up liquid with one and a half cups of water in a glass measuring jug.

-To help combat bacteria, viruses, and fungi which may be lurking in your home, you can add either surgical spirit or rubbing alcohol to your multi-purpose cleaner, both of which have antiseptic properties.
+To help combat bacteria, viruses, and fungi that could be lurking in your home, you can add either surgical spirit or rubbing alcohol to your multi-purpose cleaner, both of which have antiseptic properties.
 These will also help the multipurpose cleaner to dry faster and leave fewer streaks in the finish.

-If you’d like your cleaner to be fragrant, you can add around 10 drops of essential oil.
-Why not try lavender or tea tree oil, which both have antibacterial properties?
+If you’d like your cleaner to be fragrant, add around 10 drops of essential oil.
+Why not try lavender or tea tree oil, both of which have antibacterial properties?
 Or, you might just like to use your favourite oil, so you feel uplifted every time you clean.

 2. Glass cleaner

 This homemade cleaner is made from white vinegar, water, and rubbing alcohol and will leave your windows, mirrors, and glass shower screens sparkling clean.
-Plus, the rubbing alcohol helps it to evaporate quickly to help keep it streak-free.
+Plus, the rubbing alcohol helps it evaporate quickly and keep it streak-free.

 To make this product, simply combine two cups of water with ½ cup of white vinegar and ¼ cup of rubbing alcohol in a spray bottle.
 Then, add a couple of drops of orange oil for a lovely citrusy scent.